 Hiring a skip bin from CopperRock requires complying with our list of rules and regulations.
 These have been developed to protect our workers, look after our skip bins, and make sure that the waste is being disposed of correctly.
 As such, there are certain limitations determining what type of building rubble can be placed in one of our skip bins.

 The size of the skip bin is one of these determining factors.
 Our smaller skip bins ranging from 2-4 cubic metres can all take mixed heavies, such as concrete, soil, bricks, and sand.
 However, our larger skip bins and bulk bins can only take lighter building materials.
 You are prohibited from disposing of any concrete, soil, or bricks in our 6 cubic metre skip bins or our bulk bins from 8-12 cubic metres.
 However, our low line 6 cubic metre bulk bin is perfect for ‘mix heavies’.
 This is because there are weight limits to the contents of skip bins so they can be safely transported, meaning the larger the bin, the lighter the waste.

 There are other materials that can’t be placed in a CopperRock skip bin including, any liquids, paints, wet cement, asbestos, and clay.
 These materials are strictly prohibited from going in any of our skip bins.
+You can bring your paint to be recycled at our recycling centre.
 For a full list of prohibited materials, check out our article 9 things you can’t put in a skip bin.

 Where Else Can You Dispose of Building Rubble?